etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/getting-started.md

 There can be Localization Packs which include the setup of the taxes for the country while there can be others which do not include the setup of the taxes for the country.
 The Generic CoA module does not include any taxes setup.

-Having said all of that, there are three possible *accounting* scenarios:

-1. Etendo environments with a Localization Pack installed, for instance the Spanish Localization Pack.
-A localization Pack which also includes the taxes setup for Spain.

-2. Etendo environments with the Generic Chart of Accounts (CoA) installed, mainly in those countries where statutory CoA are not required.

-3. and Etendo environments which do not have a Localization Pack installed neither the Generic Chart of Accounts module installed.

-The basic accounting configuration is practically the same one for the three scenarios above but the level of defaulted configuration provided by Etendo.
-Obviously scenario 3 above requires an additional configuration effort.

-!!!Info
-    It is important to remark that the basic accounting configuration described here is obviously one part of the overall Business setup flow.

-### Scenario 1 and 2 - Localization Pack or Generic CoA module installed

-These two scenarios can be grouped as the basis of the accounting configuration required for both of them is the same.

-The configuration steps to follow are:

-- To customize the defaulted *General Ledger configuration* as described in the  [General Ledger configuration maintenance]() article of the General Setup section.
-- To review and maintain the Chart of Accounts created by default as described also in the [Chart of Accounts Maintenance]() article of the General Setup section.
-- Finally, it is also required to set up the *Balance Sheet* and the *Income Statement* as described also in the [General Setup]() section in Etendo documentation.

-It is important to remark that:

-If the Localization Pack includes the *in-country taxes* setup, the only configuration left to do is:

-  to assign the corresponding [Tax Categories](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#tax-category) to the products and to assign the corresponding [Business Partner Tax category](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#business-partner-tax-category) to the business partners of the organization, otherwise review the last step of scenario 3 below which describes how to create and set up the taxes.

-### Scenario 3 - Localization Pack and Generic CoA do not installed

-The enterprise in this scenario should follow below steps which implies an additional configuration effort:

-- The creation, setup and maintenance of the [Account Tree](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#account-tree).
-- The creation and setup of the [General Ledger configuration](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#glconfig).
-- The setup of the *Balance Sheet* and the *Income Statement* in the [Balance Sheet and P&L Structure Setup](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#balance-sheet-and-pl-structure-setup) window
-- The creation and setup of the *Taxes*.

-This step implies to create and properly configure three taxes dimensions which are:

-  The [Tax Categories](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#tax-category) are related to products.
-When you transact with a product, the tax category is used to determine the rate which gets applied.
-Once created need to be linked to the [Products](/user-guide/etendo-classic/basic-features/master-data-management/master-data/#product).

-  The [Business Partner Tax Categories](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#business-partner-tax-category) as there are some business partners who are treated differently from others according to established legal provisions.
-Business Partner Tax Categories are used to identify these business partners and to incorporate these differences into tax calculations.
-  Once created need to be linked to the [Customers](/user-guide/etendo-classic/basic-features/master-data-management/master-data/#customer) and [Vendors](/user-guide/etendo-classic/basic-features/master-data-management/master-data/#vendorcreditor).

-  And finally the [Tax Rates](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#tax-rate) which are the applicable rates for a tax category within the context of a document and its elements (business partner, product, locations).

-This scenario is covered in the corresponding articles of the User Guide.
-Additionally, all of the three scenarios above require anyway below additional accounting configuration:

-- The creation of a [Fiscal Calendar](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#fiscal-calendar).
-- The creation of the [Years](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#year) of the calendar and the Periods of each year.
-The accounting periods of a year can follow the calendar year of January to December, or can differ.
-- The opening of the accounting periods is the [Open/Close Period Control](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#openclose-period-control) window.
-Etendo  allows to open all the periods of a year at once or to open the first period of a year and later on the next/s, or even to open first a given set of periods.
-If a period is not open it is not possible to make any journal entry within that period and get it posted.
-- To allow the accounting users to *Post*/*Unpost* transactions as well as to view and edit the ledger accounts contained in the *Accounting* tabs such as the [Accounting](/user-guide/etendo-classic/basic-features/master-data-management/master-data/#accounting) tab in the product window.
-Above is configured by setting for those user/s the [Preference](/user-guide/etendo-classic/basic-features/general-setup/application/#preference) *ShowAcct* to *Yes*.
-- To schedule the [Accounting Server Process](/user-guide/etendo-classic/basic-features/general-setup/process-scheduling/#process-request) in case it is desired that Etendo searches and posts the transactions in status *Complete* suitable to be posted.

-### Advanced Configuration

-As already mentioned there is an additional accounting configuration which might be needed regardless of whether a localization pack is installed or not.

-- The creation of the [G/L Items](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#gl-item).
-A G/L item is an *alias* used in place of a sub-account number.
-A G/L Item can be used to post transactions related to invoices and payments.
-G/L items are used to account for financial obligations that are not ordinarily invoiced and other special procurement items which are invoiced but for which no ordinary master data (such as a Product) are maintained.

-As a side note Etendo contains pre-seeded [Document Types](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#document-type):

-- Each document type in Etendo refers to a business transaction such as a purchase invoice or a sales order.
-- The document types allow you to create specific printed formats for business documents and allow you to define sequence numbers for their use.

 ## Execution